-There is known active translation and/or linguistic development happening in 2,167 languages across approximately 131 countries potentially impacting 1.9 billion people.
-This includes 692 languages for which there is no known Scripture; 197 languages with a Bible, 645 languages with a New Testament, and 651 languages with portions of Scripture, such as a book.
-Staff from the Wycliffe Global Alliance are believed to be involved in at least 79% of these programmes.
+There is known active translation and/or linguistic development happening in 2,195 languages across more than 130 countries potentially impacting 1.9 billion people.
+Staff from the Wycliffe Global Alliance are believed to be involved in at least 78% of these programmes.

 There are many other things we could report on...